alvations/usaarhat-repo/Ken-N-Barbie.md

 Where the `txt.src` is the preprocessed textfile (with tokenization, truecasing, cleaning) and the `txt.arpa` file is the language model file that we require for MT.

+Do take a look at

-Try the following commands the see the difference
+Try the following commands the see the difference:

 ```
 ~/mosesdecoder/bin/lmplz -o 2 --text txt.src --arpa txt_textarpa.arpa